aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 - **Environment Setup**: Ensure your development environment is ready with JDK (Java Development Kit) installed.
 We recommend using an IDE like IntelliJ IDEA or Eclipse for ease of use.
 - **Knowledge Prerequisites**: Basic understanding of Java programming and familiarity with handling file I/O operations in Java.

-## Setting Up Aspose.Imaging for Java
+## Setting up Aspose.Imaging for java

 To start working with Aspose.Imaging, you need to integrate it into your project.
-Here's how you can do this using popular build tools:
+Here’s how you can do this using popular build tools:

 **Maven:**
 Add the following dependency to your `pom.xml`: